 In his BOOK OF LAW, chapter 1, vs 57 Crowley refers to the serpent and dove symbols in the Thoth Deck card: "there are love and love.
 There is the dove and there is the serpent."
 The dove stands for Life and the Serpent stands for Death; both are an act of love.
 The Dark Blue Starry night sky of Nuit, the Great Womb from which all phenomena are born, surrounds the Hierophant.

 The Hierophant's wand is a three ringed symbol of the Three Aeons, Isis, Osiris, and Horus.
 The scarlet upper ring is representative of Horus, the two lower rings are green for Isis and pale yellow for Osiris.
 All of which are based on the indigo of Saturn, The Lord of Time, since the Hierophant is subject to a 2,000-year rhythm of motion.

 Some say that the image of the Hierophant is that of a Pope.
 If so, this is not a Christian Pope, but the image that has come from the ruined altar of Bacchus: The Grand Master or Gypsy Prince associated with Magic, or even from the legend of the keeper of the Keys, the Roman Petra (Peter).

 WHEN BOTH OF THESE CARDS, THE HIGH PRIEST OR HIEROPHANT ARE THROWN DURING A DIVINATION:

 - The querent is seeking guidance by consulting with someone of knowledge and authority.

-- Indicates a need for self-teaching and learning in order to make things tangible and practical
+- Indicates a need for self-teaching and learning to make things tangible and practical.

 - Dealing in some way with conventional morality and patriarchal law.